Tatenda-Prince/Docker-Compose-Basics-Container-Infrastructure-Provisioning-/README.md

 ![image alt](https://github.com/Tatenda-Prince/Docker-Compose-Basics-Container-Infrastructure-Provisioning-/blob/775b8d6d8a7c9af7611ee43a0c959bb4657072fe/Images/Screenshot%202024-12-28%20131038.png)

-we can also simply bring it to running by entering sudo dockerr compose up -d
+we can also simply bring it up to running by entering : sudo dockerr compose up -d

+Now lets move on to step 2 where we will create multiple containers using the docker-compose.yaml

+# Provision multiple containers